 About This Program

 Cambridge Memorial Hospital ’s Emergency Department is open 24 hours a day, 7 days a week.
-It is a 23-bed facility with 5 beds in a minor treatment area.
-Our fully qualified emergency physicians and nurses proudly provide emergency services to over 150 patients daily - approximately 56,000+ patients each year.
+It is a 40-stretcher facility.
+Our fully qualified emergency physicians and nurses proudly provide emergency services to over 150 patients daily up to about 56,000+ patients each year.

 There may be times when your wait is longer than usual.
 These web pages will help you understand when you should come to visit our emergency department, what you can expect, and how you can help us serve you more effectively.